ultimatemovers/omnia/events.md

     format</p>"
 - title: Omnia Got Soul
   img: "/assets/images/reward3.jpg"
-  text: |-
-    Join us every Wednesday between 7:00 PM and 10:30 PM for live music.
-Enjoy a soulful twist on the Omnia you know and love, as we serve speciality cocktails to match the beat of the music.
+  text: "<p>Join us every Wednesday between 7:00 PM and 10:30 PM for live music.
+Enjoy

-    ***July 6th & 13th with Mimi Zaetta-Thomas***
-    Mimi Zaetta-Thomas has recorded and toured worldwide, supporting and performing alongside artists Christine Anu, Vince Jones, Vanessa Amerossi, and Hiatus Kaiyote.

-    ***July 20th with Pat Powell***
-    Pat Powell has a career that spans four decades, hailing from the close-knit Jamaican communities of 1960’s Bristol.
-Pat has supported and performed alongside James Brown, Queen, The Eurythmics, Boy George, Crowded House, Split Enz, and Kylie Minogue.
+    a soulful twist on the Omnia you know and love, as we serve speciality cocktails to match the beat of the music.</p><h5><em>July 6th &amp; 13th with Mimi Zaetta-Thom</em>as</h5><p>Mimi Zaetta-Thomas has recorded and toured worldwide, supporting and performing alongside artists Christine Anu, Vince Jones, Vanessa Amerossi, and Hiatus Kaiyote.</p><h5><em>July 20th with Pat Powell</em></h5><p>Pat Powell has a career that spans four decades, hailing from the close-knit Jamaican communities of 1960’s Bristol.
+Pat has supported and performed alongside James Brown, Queen, The Eurythmics, Boy George, Crowded House, Split Enz, and Kylie Minogue.</p>"
 columns:
 - text: Beverages will be charged on consumption and a $500 deposit will be required to secure the venue.
 For special occasions, we would also be glad to custom make